Home » Recipes » How to make lemon balm tea

 Its Latin name Melissa means “honey bee.”

-Lemon balm is easy to recognize.
-When you crush the leaves between your fingers, lemon balm has an unmistakably lovely lemon flavor.
+Leaf of lemon balm is easy to recognize.
+When you crush it between your fingers, lemon balm has an unmistakably lovely lemon flavor.

 Stems are squared like all herbs from the mint family.
 When you twirl them around in your fingers, you will feel it.